B2B Lookalike Audiences Are Here, And The Future Looks Bright

-Don’t you wish B2B marketing had something as effective as Facebook to help us target our ideal customers?
+Don’t you wish B2B marketing had something as effective as Facebook lookalike audiences to help us target our ideal customers?

 I’ve been running Facebook ads for a long time.
 In fact, I’ve pretty much been on the platform since it was a thing.
 My expertise with the platform is predominantly because of my background as a B2C demand generation specialist.
 Simply put, Facebook offers some competitive advantages that most other platforms couldn’t dream of.
 These advantages are mostly because of the amount of data that they possess about those of us who participate in the ecosystem (which is to say nearly everyone).

 For instance, every page you like, every post you click ‘like’ on, every brand you follow, all of the information you input about your job, your title, your education, and even your day to day browsing activities on platform contribute to your “graph,” which is Facebook’s way of describing the totality of your online persona.
 Facebook can then take that information and use it to help its advertisers target more efficiently.
 One way that this is done is through the use of “lookalike audiences.”

 You upload a list of, say, 500 high-value customers with whom you’ve already worked.
-Facebook takes that list, finds those people on the Facebook platform, and uses an Artificial Intelligence to deconstruct the ‘graph’ of each successful customer.
+Facebook takes that customer list, finds those Facebook users, and uses an Artificial Intelligence to deconstruct the ‘graph’ of each successful customer.
 Then, the AI looks at all of the commonalities between those successful customers and creates a ‘persona’ of sorts.

 The real magic happens next.

-The platform can then use predictive analytics to look at all of the people on Facebook and produce a list of the top 1% who are the most similar to your most successful customers, your ‘lookalikes’.
-This has incredible benefits for digital marketers – and it’s not uncommon for those lookalike audiences to shave 50% or more off of the cost of acquisition in a B2C environment.
+Facebook then uses predictive analytics to look at the entire Facebook user group and produce a list of the top 1% who are the most similar to your most successful customers, your ‘lookalikes’.
+This has incredible benefits for digital marketers – and it’s not uncommon for lookalike audiences to shave 50% or more off the cost of acquisition in a B2C environment.
 Behold: